nietoperz809/JForth/readme.md

 TOCOMPLEX       -- convert to Complex
 TODLIST         -- Create List of digits
-TODOUBLE        -- Make double value of what is on the stack TOFRACTION      -- Make fraction from value on the stack TOLONG          -- Make long values of what is on the stack TOM             -- Make Matrix from Sequences TONUMLIST       -- Make number list of what is on the stack
+TODOUBLE        -- Make double value of what is on the stack TOFRACTION      -- Make Fraction from value on the stack TOLONG          -- Make long values of what is on the stack TOM             -- Make Matrix from Sequences TONUMLIST       -- Make number list of what is on the stack